 You might be someone in a negative 10-year phase right now or you might be someone who has never and will never know how a positive 10-year phase feels like.
 You want things to change.
 Anyone would.
 Please be reminded that it’s not going to be a walk in the park.

 I know sometimes we make it sound as though changing the course of your life starts with a single decision.
 In spirit, yes, a single decision changes everything.
-But I think many people fail to realize the difficult part is knowing and developing into a person who actually knows how to make the right decisions and put in sustained effort afterward.
+But I think many people fail to realize the difficult part is knowing and developing into a person who actually knows how to make the right decisions and put in sustained effort afterwards.

 A lot of my clients will walk away from a consultation with the assumption that they are all ready to change their fates and lives just because someone broke their BaZi chart down.
 They fail to realize that to get wealthy, you need to spend years honing a set of skills that you can build into a business.
 To find a good partner, you need to spend years healing from your childhood wounds.
 To do well in life in general, one really requires some basic form of intelligence and wisdom (which I can assure you a lot of people do not have).
 If I told you to drop your toxic partner of 4 years and walk away right now or told you to cut ties with your abusive parents, would you?
-No, because we humans and we have attachments.
+No, because we are human and we have attachments.
 Sometimes, we still need to go through what we need to go through.

 For a lot of people, by the time life disappoints them to the point where they have to turn to Chinese metaphysics – it’s already too late.
 Don’t believe me?
 Just look around.